shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can’t unlearn a spell that you previously learned by using this feature, nor can you use this feature to replace a spell you learned with a new one.

-*Using this feature, it’s possible to have learned a 9th level spell at level 1, not that you necessarily have the means to cast it.
-For this reason, it’s imperative that you discuss this feature with your DM and approve any spells you gain at the start of the campaign with this feature.
+*NOTE: it’s possible to learn a 9th level spell at level 1, not that you necessarily have the means to cast it.
+For this reason, it’s imperative that you discuss this with your DM and approve any spells you gain at the start of the campaign.
 For example, your DM may apply a level restriction, such as only allowing spells of 3rd level or lower.
 Or they might raise or lower the level total, or put a limit on how many spells you can learn in total.
 This feature, as written, imposes no such limitations by default.
 Any and all limitations are up to your DM to decide.*

 You learn additional cantrips and spells as you adventure in the world, using your Reality Observer feature.